 - Other necessary data.

-After the Purchaser has issued a Call Off, the Call Off becomes irrevocable and final, and the Seller is obliged to deliver, whereas the Purchaser is obliged to take over the Goods ordered under the Call Off.
+After the Purchaser has issued a Call Off, the Seller must confirm the Call Off within 5 (five) calendar days from the date of receipt.
+If the Seller fails to react to the Call Off within the set deadline, the Call Off shall be deemed as accepted.
+The Seller has the right not to confirm only the delivery deadline, in which case the Seller is obliged to offer another deadline, which can be either confirmed or rejected by the Purchaser.
+After the Seller has confirmed the Call Off or fails to react within the set deadline or the Purchaser confirms the new deadline, the Call Off shall become binding and the Seller shall be obliged to deliver, while the Purchaser shall be obliged to take over the Goods ordered by the Call Off.
 The Purchaser may replace or withdraw the issued Call Off for justified reasons, but only with the written consent of the Seller.
 The Seller shall not, without justified reason, withhold giving the said written consent.

 Call Offs shall be delivered to the Seller in accordance with Article 19 hereof.

 5. CALCULATION OF OTHER TIME LIMITS